 If you are experiencing relationship violence you are strongly encouraged to seek help and support.
 Whether or not you stay in the relationship, you are encouraged to stay safer.
 Please read this safety planning resource from The National Coalition Against Domestic Violence.

 Relationship violence can occur in all kinds of relationships regardless of age, race, sexuality, religion, economic status, ability or any other factors.
 If you or someone you know is experiencing relationships violence get help.
 If you or someone you know is under immediate threat call 911 for emergency assistance.
-If you or someone you know is experiencing relationship violence, but is not under immediate threat, please contact the Coordinators for Violence Response at (336) 278-5009 or through email for resources and support.
+If you or someone you know is experiencing relationship violence, but is not under immediate threat, please contact the Coordinator for Violence Response at (336) 278-5009 or through email for resources and support.